How to handle a season of Serie A soccer league with excel without any macro

-Today I would like to share with you my personal solution on how to handle with excel a Soccer ranking table which requires a tie breaker setup.
+In this article I am going to explain how to handle with excel a ranking table which requires a tie breaker setup.

-In case of Serie A (1st Italian Soccer league), the complexity is how to replicate and automate with formulas the tie breaker in use known as "classifica avulsa" that is:
+As an example, I took the Serie A (1st Italian Soccer league), where the complexity is how to replicate and automate with formulas the tie breaker in use known as classifica avulsa.
+Let's clarify what it is:

 Rules of the championship

-- Should the championship be not over yet, the following rules apply:
+- Should the championship be not over yet:

 - Games played = teams with same points but less games played lead in the table

 - same parameters used for final classifica avulsa (see below)

 - When the championship is over:

 - Classifica avulsa rules: